Horn Lake, Mississippi: Economy

 Horn Lake is the site of a plant owned by Chicago-based Newly Weds Foods, which manufactures food coatings, seasonings, and other ingredients for the food processing and service industries.

 The headquarters of the American Contract Bridge League are in Horn Lake, along with a related Hall of Fame, museum, and library.

 The "Elvis Ranch", a 154.5 acre ranch owned by Elvis Presley during the last decade of his life, is in Horn Lake.

+GreenTech Automotive's first manufacturing facility was in Horn Lake.
+The company declined an Associated Press request to tour the Horn Lake manufacturing facility.
+GreenTech produced few cars, if any.
+It declared bankruptcy in February 2018.